keegankelsey/stocks_etl/README.md

 I've already created a MySQL database (DB) instance in my AWS account using RDS.
 Alternatively, MySQL may be set up and run on your local computer.

-Once the DB is setup, you'll want to create structure within your instance.
+Once the DB is setup, you'll want to create structure within your DB instance to house the data.
 Here, I've created a database within MySQL called, "stocks."
 The below code is SQL may be run within the MySQL command line client:
 ```
 mysql> CREATE DATABASE stocks;
 ```